Evason Ana Mandara

 Six Senses Ninh Van Bay

 Being a UNESCO World Heritage Site means all of the region’s stakeholders have a strict obligation to its 3,500 botanical species.
-Six Senses Douro Valley has protected a 10-acre (4-hectare) woodland on the property, highlighting its commitment to this sustainable environment and beautiful old growth trees.
+Six Senses Douro Valley is continuing to protect and regenerate a 10-acre (4-hectare) woodland on the property, highlighting its commitment to sustain the environment and beautiful old growth trees.

-families with at-risk children receive our support from counselors, educators, and psychotherapists
+children and their families receive our support from counselors, educators, and psychotherapists

 1,640 / 500 feet / meters